feychou/me-r-n-pets/README.md

 # Pets Server

-Just a simple PE(R)N server that I will use as boilerplate.
+Just a simple ME(R)N server that I will use as boilerplate.
 Uses nodemon.

 ## Install and run